 - 1 teaspoon finely chopped fresh rosemary

 - Heat 1 tablespoon of water in a soup pot over medium-high heat.
-When the water starts to sputter, add the onion, and cook, stirring, for 3 to 5 minutes, adding a little water as needed to prevent sticking.
+When the water starts to sputter, add the onion and cook while stirring for 3 to 5 minutes, adding a little water as needed.

-- For a creamier soup, blend with an immersion blender to your desired consistency.
-(If you don’t have an immersion blender, carefully ladle a portion of the soup into a blender, and blend before returning it to the pot.)
+- To create a creamy soup base, blend the soup with an immersion blender to your desired consistency.
+(If you don’t have an immersion blender, carefully ladle about 3 cups of the soup into a blender and blend briefly before stirring it back into the pot.)